EBZebra/docs/edge/source/guide/configreference.md

 **Possible Values**

-* Local File path on the device.
+* Local File path on the device

 ### VerifyPeerCertificate
-Verify the server certificate against the internal certificates.
-It is strongly recommended not to set this to 0 in deployment situations, but it can be useful during development.
-A value of 0 is equivalent to automatically clicking 'OK' on a web browser's dialog querying an untrusted certificate.
+Controls whether server certificates will be verified against the internal certificates.
+Enabled by default.
+Useful for debugging, a value of 0 (disabled) is equivalent to automatically clicking ‘OK’ on a web browser’s dialog when requesting approval for an untrusted certificate. **It is strongly recommended that this feature be enabled for deployment**.

 **Possible Values**

-* 0 - Disable Peer certificate verification.
+* 0 - Disable Peer certificate verification
-* 1 - Enable Peer certificate verification.
+* 1 - Enable Peer certificate verification

 #### Example
 	:::xml
 	<VerifyPeerCertificate value="1"/>

 ### NetworkCookieDatabase
-If you want your cookies to persist across device boots then specify a file name here for the database used to hold the cookies.
-If the specified file does not already exist then one will be created.
-The cookies will be loaded in from this file and saved back to it when the Enterprise Browser exits, unless the file is read only in which case it will not be overwritten.
-If not specified cookies will not persist.
+Specifies the location of the database to hold persistent cookies, if desired.
+If the specified file does not exist, one will be created.
+Persistent cookies will be loaded from this file and saved back to it when Enterprise Browser exits.
+If the file is read-only, it will not be overwritten.
+If not specified, cookies will not persist.
+Case sensitive.

 **Possible Values**